RIA Washington Watch: An evolving economic landscape for advisors

 The policy analysis provided by the Charles Schwab & Co., Inc., does not constitute and should not be interpreted as an endorsement of any political party.

-The information and content provided herein is general in nature and is for informational purposes only.
+The material contained herein is general in nature and is for informational purposes only.
 It is not intended, and should not be construed, as a specific recommendation, individualized tax, legal, or investment advice.
 Tax laws are subject to change, either prospectively or retroactively.
 Where specific advice is necessary or appropriate, individuals should contact their own professional tax and investment advisors or other professionals (CPA, Financial Planner, Investment Manager) to help answer questions about specific situations or needs prior to taking any action based upon this information.

 All expressions of opinion are subject to changes without notice in reaction to shifting market, economic, and geopolitical conditions.